 - Several bits of fabric, minumum 3".
 I will bring some fabric for you to experiment with...but if you have scraps with interesting patterns then definately bring those!
 See examples.

-Think you can’t draw?
-Well, you don’t really need to in order to have fun making one of my two different landscapes.
+You don’t really need to be an artist to have fun making one of my two landscapes!

-I will show you how to use an easy bonding web technique, decorative threads and decorative stitches on your machine to create a unique landscape.
+Learn how to use an easy bonding technique and overlay, to create a unique landscape.

-We will discuss using colour value to gain perspective and different threads to add drama to your work.
+We will discuss using colour, value and different threads to add drama to your work.

 Raid your batik stash, hand dyed fabrics or some of your favourite tone-on-tone collection.

-I will bring many different threads for you to try.
-Also some interesting fabrics for sky, water and land in case you decide to change any of the fabric you’ve brought.
+I will bring some interesting fabrics for sky, water and land in case you decide to change any of the fabric you’ve brought.